fieldtrip/website/workshop/practicalmeeg2022/handson_raw2erp.md

 _Figure: Topographies of average across selected latency window for each of the conditions._

+For the visualisation of the gradiometers, we first compute the magnitude of the gradient by combining the 'horizontal' and 'vertical' gradients at each sensor location, using **[ft_combineplanar](/reference/ft_combineplanar)**.

+    % combine planar gradients and visualise the gradiometer data cfg              = [];
+    avg_faces_c      = ft_combineplanar(cfg, avg_faces);
+    avg_famous_c     = ft_combineplanar(cfg, avg_famous);
+    avg_unfamiliar_c = ft_combineplanar(cfg, avg_unfamiliar);
+    avg_scrambled_c  = ft_combineplanar(cfg, avg_scrambled);

+    cfg        = [];
+    cfg.layout = 'neuromag306cmb_helmet.mat';
+    figure; ft_multiplotER(cfg, avg_famous_c, avg_unfamiliar_c, avg_scrambled_c);

+Just like plotting the MEG data, we can plot the EEG data.
+Since EEG data is recorded with widely different EEG systems, numbers of channels, and electrode layouts, we need to specify the layout of the channels to be plotted.
+This is explained in detail in the [layout tutorial](/tutorial/layout).
+FieldTrip also comes with a wide range of [template layouts](/template/layout), but the 70-channel EEG system used here is not one of them.
+Luckily we have the electctrode positions, which were digitized with a Polhemus.

+    % create an EEG channel layout on-the-fly and visualise the eeg data cfg      = [];
+    cfg.elec = avg_faces.elec;
+    layout_eeg = ft_prepare_layout(cfg);

+    cfg        = [];
+    cfg.layout = layout_eeg;
+    figure; ft_multiplotER(cfg, avg_famous, avg_unfamiliar, avg_scrambled);

-Alternatively, the data of different channel types can be visualised within a single figure.
+It is possible to visualize the data of the different channel types within a single figure.
 This leverages the interactive functionality of the figures and allows for easier comparison of latency-specific topographies.
 This can be achieved by first creating a combined layout with **[ft_appendlayout](/reference/ft_appendlayout)**.
 This requires some handcrafting to the scaling of the EEG-based layout in relation to the MEG layouts.

-Also, when actually plotting the data with **[ft_multiplotER](/reference/ft_multiplotER)** we need to specify a channel type specific scaling factor, to accommodate the different order of magnitude of the physical units in which the data are expressed.
+When actually plotting the data with **[ft_multiplotER](/reference/ft_multiplotER)** we need to specify a channel type specific scaling factor, to accommodate the different order of magnitude of the physical units in which the data are expressed.
 Alternatively, these scaling difference can be removed by application of a relative baseline (e.g., expressing the signals' magnitude in dB relative to a specified baseline window), or by appropriately whitening the signals.
 Note, that the scaling factors here were obtained by eyeballing the data and do not represent 'official' scaling values.

     cfg        = [];
     cfg.layout = 'neuromag306mag_helmet.mat'; % magnetometers